Al Jazeera Media Network: Subsidiaries

+Al Jazeera Arabic

+Al Jazeera Arabic was launched on November 1, 1996, by the government of Qatar.
+The channel was established after BBC Arabic Television shut down due to censorship disagreements with its Saudi partner.
+Many former BBC Arabic journalists joined Al Jazeera, bringing Western-style investigative journalism to the Arab world.

+Noted for its journalistic professionalism, especially when contrasted with other Arab news organizations, Al Jazeera gained popularity in the Arab world as an alternative to the previous landscape of largely local state-owned broadcasters, with its early coverage being openly critical of autocratic leaders in the region, as well as hosting a wide range of viewpoints, gaining credibility through its extensive frontline coverage of the Second Intifada and the Iraq War.
+Al Jazeera Arabic is editorially independent from Al Jazeera English.
+While the news network insists on its editorial independence the network is widely seen by foreign governments as a soft power tool for Qatar.

 Al Jazeera English

+Al Jazeera English (AJE) was launched on November 15, 2006, as the English-language counterpart to Al Jazeera Arabic.
+It positions itself as an alternative media platform to the dominance of Western media outlets like CNN and BBC, focusing on narrative reporting where subjects present their own stories.
+Al Jazeera is known for its in-depth and frontline reporting particularly in conflict zones such as the Arab Spring, the Gaza–Israel conflict and others.
+Al Jazeera's coverage of the Arab Spring won the network numerous awards, including the Peabody Award.

-In 2001, Al Jazeera was the singular international news network in Kabul, Afghanistan.
-Especially after 9/11, the demand for the English translation of Al Jazeera had increased.
-Therefore, Al Jazeera started to think about a service in the English language.
+In 2001, Al Jazeera stood as the sole international news network broadcasting from Kabul, Afghanistan.
+Following the events of 9/11, there was a notable surge in demand for an English-language version of Al Jazeera.
+Consequently, the network began considering the establishment of an English-language service.

 In late 2002, the director of marketing of Al Jazeera, Ali Mohamed Kama began to push a "repositioning" of Al Jazeera, "accompanied by the introduction of English subtitles and dubbing of broadcast into English."

-In 2003, Al Jazeera hired its first English-language journalists, among whom was Afshin Rattansi, from the BBC's Today Programme.
+In 2003, Al Jazeera hired its first English-language journalists, among whom was Afshin Rattansi, from the BBC's Today programme.

 In March 2003, it launched an English-language website (see below).
 The name of the website was "Al Jazeera Net"; it was launched by younger journalists.
-The site published various stories covered by the network, but it was not depending on Arabic-language channels and websites.
+The site published various stories covered by the network, but it did not depend on Arabic-language channels and websites.
 The website aimed to connect to the Western audience, cooperate with BBC, and be "a global citizen's home page."